MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 In addition, each policy you run creates an output variable that you can use to conditionally run other tasks in your pipeline (e.g., create a technical debt work item if quality metrics get worse).
 See policy documentation for more information.

 #### Pull Request Statuses
-If you run the task as part of a pull request validation build, each policy also publishes its result as a pull request status:
+If you run the task as part of a pull request validation build and have the option *Enable pull request integration* (see above) enabled, each policy also publishes its result as a pull request status:

 ![Branch Policy Results](../assets/BranchPolicyResult.png "Policy results on the pull request summary page")